hassansuhaib/100-days-of-code/log.md

 ### Day 37: March 20, 2020.

 **Today's Progress:** Completed a Module on Python at @Cisco.
 Made a Calculator in JavaScript by copy-pasting code to complete an assignment because I don't know event handling.
 Took some lessons on ES6 at #freeCodeCamp.
 Used git.

+### Day 38: March 21, 2020.

+**Today's Progress:** I finished the chapter on ES6 at #freeCodeCamp.
+Worked on PSet4 part 2(recover) of
+@cs50.
+Learned DOM Manipulation from a course on Udemy.
+Happy with my progress today.